qiayuanl/legged_control/README.md

 # legged_control
 ## Introduction
 legged_control is an NMPC-WBC legged robot control stack and framework based on [OCS2](https://github.com/leggedrobotics/ocs2) and [ros-control](http://wiki.ros.org/ros_control).

+The advantage shows below:
-To the author’s best knowledge, this framework is probably the best-performing open-source legged robot MPC control framework.
-Thanks to the ros-control interface, you can easily use this framework for your robot.
+1. To the author's best knowledge, this framework is probably the best-performing open-source legged robot MPC control framework;
+2. You can deploy this framework in your A1 robot within hours;
+3. Thanks to the ros-control interface, you can easily use this framework for your custom robot.

+I believe this framework can provide a high-performance and easy-to-use model-based baseline for the legged robot community.

 https://user-images.githubusercontent.com/21256355/192135828-8fa7d9bb-9b4d-41f9-907a-68d34e6809d8.mp4